Kboi0/Explaining-Markov-Chain/README.md

 # Explaining-the-Markov-Chain
 ## Tutorial Overview
-This tuorial will give you a basic understanding of the Markov Chain model and show you an example of it being used in a c++ text generator.
+This tuorial will give you a basic understanding of the Markov Chain model and link you to Atrix256's example (https://github.com/Atrix256/TextMarkovChain ) of it being used in a c++ text generator.

 ## What is a Markov Chain?
 Named after the Russian Mathematician, Andrey Markov, a Markov Chain is a stochastic model that describes a sequence of possible events, but the probability of each event is dependent only on the state attained in the previous event.
 # How Does it Work?